 Trainees learn side-by-side with nationally recognized experts in the various branches of Pediatric Surgery.
 Our approach to training is based on mutual respect, promoting autonomy and independence.
-We offer fellowship training programs in pediatric surgery, pediatric surgical critical care, innovation in pediatric medical devices, fetal diagnosis and treatment, and clinical research.
+We offer fellowship training programs in pediatric surgery, pediatric surgical critical care, innovation in pediatric medical devices, fetal diagnosis and treatment, surgical oncology, interventional radiology, and clinical research.
 Graduates of our advanced medical/surgical training are the future leaders in children’s surgery; therefore, we focus on not just the technical aspects but also compassion, innovation, leadership, and teamwork - core values exhibited by our faculty.

 Our research mission spans basic, translational, clinical outcomes, and health services domains.
 Resources for pediatric surgery research at U-M are broad and deep, from the Department of Surgery, ranked in the top 5 for National Institutes of Health funding, to the Institute for Healthcare Policy & Innovation, which unites and supports more than 500 researchers in efforts to improve how we deliver care.
 Our current projects include development of an artificial lung and an artificial placenta; multi-institutional pediatric surgical clinical trials; organoid development using stem cells; developmental pathways of neuroblastoma; achieving autonomy in surgical education.